cvanh/playbooks/doc/joshua.md

 # Joshua
-This is the documentation for Joshua, joshua is my laptop(T14)
+This is the documentation for Joshua, joshua is my laptop(T14). there is a cron job running ansible-pull to run it every once in a while.
+joshua is excluded from host.ini

 ### OS
 we use [linux mint xfce](https://linuxmint.com/download.php) but cinnamon will maybe also work